To Do Canada

 Brockville Tall Ships Festival

 Organized by Tall Ships America, this spectacular event brings together majestic Tall Ships from across the Americas and around the world.
-Held every three years (June 20 to 25), the series rotates between North America’s Great Lakes, Pacific, and Atlantic coasts.
+Held every three years (returns in 2028), the series rotates between North America’s Great Lakes, Pacific, and Atlantic coasts.
 Visitors can enjoy interactive exhibits, tall ship tours, roving entertainers, food trucks, and engaging activities that offer an immersive dive into maritime history and culture.

 1000 Islands Brewery